Search this site:

 Summary:

-Turbo Tax online product wins out overall.
-The pages load quickly, navigation is smooth, access to different parts is intuitive, and the separation of tools from the rest of the interface is a good touch.
-Further, electronic transfer feature from other financial institutions is a very good feature.
-Some of the features such as ItsDeductible are either missing or less functional in TaxAct and TaxCut.
-TaxAct gets the job done with a simpler interface.
-The compromise is that there are more manual entries when compared with Turbo Tax.
-H&R Block’s TaxCut on the other hand attempts to do more of a hand holding job but in the process ends up making the interface somewhat clumsy when compared to Turbo Tax and TaxCut.
+Turbo Tax online product won out.
+The pages loaded quickly, navigation was smooth, access to different parts was intuitive, and the separation of tools from the rest of the interface was a good touch.
+Further, electronic transfer feature from other financial institutions was a very good feature.
+Some of the features such as ItsDeductible were either missing or less functional in TaxAct and TaxCut.
+TaxAct got the job done with a simpler interface.
+The compromise was that there were more manual entries when compared with Turbo Tax.
+H&R Block’s TaxCut on the other hand attempted to do more of a hand holding job but in the process ended up making the interface somewhat clumsy when compared to Turbo Tax and TaxCut.
 Further the need to enter $0 in many of the single-line edit fields made the interface less intuitive.
-It is a time-consuming process to enter 1099-B stock sales and dividend information in TaxAct and TaxCut while Turbo Tax allowed automatically getting the information from our broker.
-The Turbo Tax premium product may make this and even better experience, but for extra money.
+It was a time-consuming process to enter 1099-B stock sales and dividend information in TaxAct and TaxCut while Turbo Tax allowed automatically getting the information from our broker.
+Also, the Turbo Tax premium product promised to make this and even better experience, but for extra money.

-We filed our taxes with Turbo Tax this year as well although the price difference with TaxAct made us consider switching.
-By not choosing the Premium product, the price difference with TaxAct comes down to $31.70.
-It was a tough choice, given our tax information from 2000 onwards is saved under our Turbo Tax account and moving away from Turbo Tax would mean we would have our historical information spread out between two products.
-Next year, we will revisit this and depending on the features and the price difference, we will consider switching out of Turbo Tax.
+We filed our taxes with Turbo Tax for the 2007 tax year as well although the price difference with TaxAct made us consider switching.
+By not choosing the Premium product, the price difference with TaxAct came down to $31.70.
+It was a tough choice, given our tax information from 2000 onwards was saved under our Turbo Tax account and moving away from Turbo Tax would have meant spreading our historical information among two products.

 I just finished using TurboTax Premier through Fidelity link.
 Fed-$37.45 and State-22.45.